 blamed enthusiastically credited their own teachers for first designating 4 March as “Exelauno Day”.
 But the identity of the originator is not in dispute.
 It is one Clarence Willard “Pop” Gleason (1866-1942), a legendary teacher of classical languages at the famed Roxbury Latin School, in what is today a neighborhood of Boston.
 Founded in 1645, Roxbury Latin is the oldest school in continuous operation in North America, and boasts a startling number of truly notable alumni.
 (One uses the designation ‘alumni’ advisedly, since it has remained throughout its history an institution for boys, today about 300 in grades 7-12.)

-Clarence W. Gleason was an impressive scholar who is one of a very select group of secondary school teachers to earn an entry in the (essential) 1994 Biographical Dictionary of North American Classicists edited by Ward W. Briggs.
+Clarence W. Gleason was an impressive scholar who is one of a very select group of secondary school teachers to earn an entry in the (essential) 1994 Biographical Dictionary of North American Classicists edited by Ward W. Briggs and his electronic Database of Classical Scholars.
 A member of the Harvard College class of 1888, Gleason taught in the Boston area for a full 50 straight years (1889-1939)—all but seven of them at Roxbury Latin.
 He never took a sabbatical.
 Gleason authored or co-authored ten widely-used texts on Greek and Latin for course use, nine of them in the period 1894 to 1905.
 These included The Gate to the Anabasis (1894), the Cyropaedia of Xenophon (1897), and Greek Prose Composition (1905).
 From 1907 until his retirement in 1939 Gleason served as associate editor for Classical Journal, for which he penned dozens of short entries.
 He also spent a year leading the Classical Association of New England as its President (1924-1925).
 For the school year 1932-1933 he was Acting Headmaster at Roxbury Latin.

 But it was for his inspired teaching that Clarence W. Gleason has been best remembered.
 Wrote the old Boston Traveler [now Boston Herald] of Gleason’s death in 1942: “He had that flame of enthusiasm without which the schoolmaster’s high calling becomes a barren drudgery.
 That flame he could transmit to youngsters in his classroom, and thus make Caesar an adventure, Cicero an intellectual challenge, Virgil an emotional experience.
 Clarence Gleason made the classics live for the boys of Roxbury Latin School.”